FilePath encoding in Haskell

 undo this encoding, and the exact same bytes will come out the other end

 as came in.
-If you write a function that takes a FilePath
+If you write a function that takes a FilePath, you better

 be doing this as well!